edwardcjohnson/sandbox/model_api/README.md

 This should return a prediction that resembles:<br>
 `{"prediction":0.9130092931232355}`

-# Running the app from a Docker container
+## Running the prediction app from a Docker container
 To run the app in a container, we need to first create a Dockerfile that defines the container image.
 The `Dockerfile` defines an image based on Python 3.9 and installs the necessary dependencies.
 Here is a brief explanation of each line: